-The three bones that make up the knee are the femur (thigh bone), your tibia (your shin bone) and your knee cap which is called your patella.
-Cartilage is the softer rubbery layer that allows for the bones to have less friction and rub against each with smoothly and the goal is ultimately to protect the bones.
-The two menisci (The medial meniscus resides on the inner side area of your knee and the lateral meniscus is found on the outer side of your knee) work in thier respective locations to allow for smooth gliding movement by your knees.
+The three bones that make up the knee are the femur (thigh bone), your tibia (your shin bone), and your knee cap which is called your patella.
+Cartilage is the softer rubbery layer that allows for the bones to have less friction and rub against each with smoothly and the goal is ultimate to protect the bones.
+The two menisci (The medial meniscus resides on the inner side area of your knee and the lateral meniscus is found on the outer side of your knee) work in their respective locations to allow for smooth gliding movement by your knees.

-The menisci functions as a coating for the bone that protects and stablizes.
+The menisci functions as a coating for the bone that protects and stabilizes.
 The coating is very strong and it conforms to the shape of your bones.
 It’s a customized protective coat resting between the femur and the tibia.
 The smooth gliding as well as weight distribution is important.
-If the cartilage is damaged it may lead to arthritis of the knee joint as well as the trade mark ‘catching’ or locking of the knee joint that often is an indication of damage.
+If the cartilage is damaged it may lead to arthritis of the knee joint as well as the trademark ‘catching’ or locking of the knee joint that often is an indication of damage.

 What Does Your Meniscus Look Like?

 It’s wedged in a C-shape fashion and it keeps the rounded surface of your thigh bone (femur) from grinding against the top of your tibia.
 There is a center section that does not get nourished by small blood vessels which is why if this is damaged it is very difficult to get this area to heal.
 When the blood vessels are not present it called avascular.